-To win in eCommerce, your dropshipping product mix needs to be differentiated.
+To win as a dropshipper, your product mix needs to be differentiated.

 Let’s discuss some key reasons that your product mix is so important, along with some tips to develop and optimize yours.